-Canada said it extended its review of Cnooc Ltd. (883)’s $15.1 billion takeover of Nexen Inc. (NXY) for 30 days to conduct a “thorough and careful” assessment.
+Canada said it extended its review of Cnooc Ltd. (883)’s $15.1 billion takeover of Nexen Inc. (NXY:US) for 30 days to conduct a “thorough and careful” assessment.

 Prime Minister Stephen Harper’s government is reviewing the bid, China’s largest ever foreign acquisition, under Canada’s foreign takeover law, which specifies transactions must have a domestic “net benefit” to win approval.